Tyrrrz/YoutubeExplode/Readme.md

 var text = caption.Text; // "collection acts as the parent collection"
 ```

-You can also download the closed caption track in SRT file format with `Videos.ClosedCaptions.DownloadAsync(...)`:
+You can also download the closed caption track in the SRT file format with `Videos.ClosedCaptions.DownloadAsync(...)`:

 ```csharp
 // ...